What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 au FocusGained,BufEnter * checktime

-• Command+V in Insert mode also works
+• Command+V usable in Insert Mode.

-• External changes by Claude Code are automatically reloaded
+• External changes by Claude Code are automatically reloaded.

 Share this article